 Rash, Headache, Dizziness, Vomiting, Crystals in urine, Nausea, Abdominal pain, Dyspepsia, Paresthesia (tingling or pricking sensation), Throat pain, Increased liver enzymes, Diarrhoea, Blood in urine, Peripheral neuropathy (tingling and numbness of feet and hand), Cough, Altered taste, Increased cholesterol level in blood, Increased triglyceride level in blood, Protein in urine.

-How it works
+How Virataz Capsule works

-Expert advice for VIRATAZ
+Expert advice for Virataz Capsule

 - Before taking atazanavir, inform you doctor if you are pregnant or planning a pregnancy.